• Skip to primary navigation

 How prevalent is corneal transplantation?

-EBAA member eye banks in the U.S. provided 66,278 corneas for transplant in 2020.
+EBAA member eye banks in the U.S. provided 50,925 corneas for transplant within the United States in 2023.
 Since 1961, more than 2 million men, women, and children worldwide have had their sight restored through corneal transplantation.

 While EBAA members are able to fulfill all of the demand for corneas in the U.S., they also provide corneas for use internationally, as there are 12 million cornea-blind individuals worldwide.